brewinn/DataTube/static/README.md

 Do not place files here directly, but in `datatube/datatubeapp/static`.
 Django will collect these static files with `python manage.py collectstatic`.

+_Note_: To avoid unintentionally deleting this file from the remote, run `git update-index --assume-unchanged static/README.md`.

 ### Attribution

 The original favicon for this project (the bug emoji) was generated using the